GenieBelt/jsonnet-libs/README.md

 # jsonnet-libs
-A collection of Jsonnet libraries used by LetsBuild
+A collection of Jsonnet libraries used by GenieBelt